Irene Shubik: Early life and career

-Irene Shubik was born in 1929 in Hampstead, London to a Russian-born Jewish father Joseph Shubik, who ran a textile factory, and a French Jewish mother, Sara (née Soloveychik).
+Irene Shubik was born in 1929 in Hampstead, London to a Russian-born Jewish father Joseph Shubik, who worked for a Scottish textile company and a French Jewish mother, Sara (née Soloveychik).
 When World War II broke out in 1939, she was evacuated to Canada with her mother and Martin, her brother.
 She read English literature at University College London, obtaining an MA in “The Use of English History in Drama from 1599-1642”.
 Uninterested in a career in academia, she applied to join the BBC but was turned down.
 Unable to obtain work, she moved to the United States, visiting her brother, the economist Martin Shubik, who was teaching at Princeton University.
 Meeting with little success in building a career in Princeton, when her brother was called before the Dean of the University for keeping a woman in his quarters, she moved to Wilmette, Chicago where her other brother, cancer researcher Philippe Shubik, was based.
 She joined the film department of the Encyclopædia Britannica, who were impressed by her MA thesis, where Shubik worked as a scriptwriter.
 Shubik was subsequently offered a twelve-month contract with the National Film Board of Canada but was unable to take up the position as both of her parents had become seriously ill.